 14 In righteousness shalt thou be established: thou shalt be far from oppression; for thou shalt not fear: and from terror; for it shall not come near thee.

 15 Behold, they shall surely gather together, but not by me: whosoever shall gather together against thee shall fall for thy sake.

 Don’t get the wrong impression.
 Verses 14 and 15 tell us that we will never be put into the same position that ancient Israel faced.
 We will never have to suffer as they did for their wickedness.
 But that does not mean we won’t face trials and adversity in the last days.
-Trials will come both personally and as a Church.
-But what we are promised is that the teachings of the Church will be a place of spiritual safety for all of us.
+Trials will come both personally and to the Church.
+But what we are promised is that the teachings of the Church will provide a place of spiritual safety for all of us.
 The Lord has promised that all those who combine against us as the Lord’s people, will be thwarted for our sakes.
-He will protect his people.
+He will protect His people.

 Whether we are literal descendants of Abraham or adopted into his family, the blessings are the same.
 Anciently, Israel knew that the day would come when wickedness would cause the Lord to scatter them, as a people, among the nations of the earth.
 Today the opposite is true.
 Today the Lord is promising to pull our cousins in the family of Israel from among the nations of the earth back into the covenant fold of God.
 This is our responsibility as covenant makers and covenant keepers in the Lord’s Church.